-- All building setbacks for all single and two (2) storey dwelling are to be in accordance with the Setback Tables and Lot Typologies included as Annexure A and B of this document. - Setbacks are to be measured to the face of the dwelling wall (or face of garage door for garages). - Where a lot is subject to a bushfire buffer, no part of the dwelling, including outer most projections, may extend beyond the buffer.
+- All building setbacks for all single and two (2) storey dwellings are to be in accordance with the Setback Tables and Lot Typologies included in Annexure B and C of this document. - Setbacks are to be measured to the face of the dwelling wall (or face of garage door for garages). - Except for boundaries to Open Space, permitted encroachments are permitted within the setback zone up to 450mm of the property boundary (except for nominated Built to Boundary property boundaries where encroachments may extend up to the boundary). - Where a lot is subject to a bushfire buffer, no part of the dwelling, including outer most projections, may extend beyond the buffer.